Further reading: Is Santorini worth it?

 Red Beach is one of Santorini’s most unique spots, and not to be missed!
 Note that the sand is full of volcanic pebbles and you will need to take a 15-minute mini-hike to reach the beach down below.

-Perissa is made of black volcanic sand which can get VERY hot so take your sandals with you if you go into the water.
-This stretch of sand is lined with restaurants and bars, and be sure to grab a gyro and a cocktail here!
+Perissa is on the south-east side of the island and made of black volcanic sand which can get very hot, so take your sandals with you if you go into the water.
+This stretch of sand is lined with restaurants and bars, so you can grab a gyro and a cocktail here!

-**note, in 2022 Red Beach was closed to pedestrians due to landslides.
+**technically Red Beach is closed to pedestrians due to landslides.
 Enter at your own risk.
+You can catch a little sea-bus from Akrotiri pier which goes past Red Beach and on the White beach.

 Explore Oia

-There is a fair bit to do in Oia including looking at the local churches, exploring the many shops such as the very quirky and infamous Atlantis Bookshop.
+There is a fair bit to do in Oia, including looking at the local churches, exploring the many shops, getting that money shot at the Blue Domes and taking in one of the most famous sunsets in the world.

 See the famous Santorini Sunset